Synthesis: porous materials, nanoparticles, sol-gel, hydrothermal and ALD

 - Battery Test Station

 Maccor 4000 battery cycler equipped with a temperature chamber for accurate temperature control from -20 to 100 °C. The cycler has 24 channels and allows simultaneous testing of 24 cells.
-Also available is a glove box with battery cell assembly.
+Also available is a glove box with battery cell processing and assembly.

 - Frequency Response Analyzer